b00tc4mp/isdi-bootcamp-202405/staff/liliana-de-ponte/project/doc/README.md

 # + VIBES

+This app allows you to discover and participate in upcominmg personal growth events in the city.
+With an intuitive interface, you can search for events, save then as favorites, view details such as duration and price, and book you spot directly from the app.

 Esta aplicación tiene como objetivo ayudarte a descubrir y participar en eventos de crecimiento personal, buscar meditaciones y configurar afirmaciones motivacionales para recibirlas tantas veces como desees en el día.